-Professor Hoosen Mahomed "Jerry" Coovadia was born in Durban, 2nd of August in 1940.
+Professor Hoosen Mahomed "Jerry" Coovadia was born in Durban, Natal (now KwaZulu-Natal - KZN) on 2 August 1940.
 His grandparents had come to South Africa around the 1880’s.
 They were part of the second wave of emigrants from India to South Africa.
 His grandfather had owned property, in a rural area in Gujerat State, on the north West Coast of India.
-His mother was also from a well off Indian merchant family from who lived near to the area in which his father grew up.
+His mother was also from a well-off Indian merchant family who lived near the area in which his father grew up.
 His grandmother was divorced from his grandfather very early on.
 His grandfather, an authoritarian businessman, raised his daughter by himself.
 She was his only daughter and he took her around wherever he went, and together they travelled to Europe, a rare event in those days.
 According to Coovadia, his mother, an avid reader, had a great influence on him.

 In the seventies, Mewa Ramgobin and others revived the Natal Indian Congress (NIC).
-Jerry joined the Overport branch of the NIC.
+Coovadia joined the Overport branch of the NIC.
 He was drawn into speaking at NIC meetings and then into the leadership of the Natal Indian Congress.
-He was subsequently elected vice-president.Jerry credits his colleagues in the Natal Indian Congress and the United Democratic Front (UDF) as well as the former banned South African Communist Party member, Roley Arenstein, for being hugely influential in his political life.
-He was also a prominent member of the United Democratic Front and was on the Executive of NAMDA (the National Medical and Dental Association), which was set up by progressive doctors after the revelations of complicity by doctors in the security police torture an subsequent death of Steve Biko.
+He was subsequently elected vice president.
+Coovadia credits his colleagues in the Natal Indian Congress and the United Democratic Front (UDF) as well as the former banned South African Communist Party (SACP) member, Roley Arenstein, for being hugely influential in his political life.
+He was a prominent member of the United Democratic Front (UDF) and was on the Executive of NAMDA (the National Medical and Dental Association), which was set up by progressive doctors after the revelations of complicity by doctors in the security police torture and subsequent death of Steve Biko.

 Personal Fact Sheet, Coovadia, Hoosen [Online] .Available at www.littleBlackbook.co.za/ [Accessed on 3 November 2009]|Professor Hoosen "Jerry" Coovadia [Online].
 Available atwhoswhosa.co.za/ [Accessed on 11 November 2009]|Professor Hoosen "Jerry" Coovadia [Online].
 Available at www.caprisa.org/ [Accessed on 11 November 2009]|Karim, S.S.A.
 (2003).
 Prof Hoosen Coovadia Citation to be read for for the Academy of Science of South Africa - Science-for-Society Gold Medal 2003 award.
 Available at: www.assaf.org.za/ [Accessed on 11 November 2009]|Letter to South Africa's President Thabo Mbeki [Online].
 Available at https://us-cdn.creamermedia.co.za/[Accessed on 11 November 2009]|Victor Daitz HIV / AIDS Information Gateway.
 [Online] Available at: www.library.und.ac.za [Accessed on 16 November 2009].